Heli-Texting: A Helluva Habit

 -Lord Byron

-My beautiful mother’s raven tresses she cut after she got married.
+My beautiful mother’s raven tresses were cut after she got married.
 But her cheek and brow remain “so soft, so calm, yet eloquent” and her smiles still win and her tints still glow as she embarks into her ’90’s.
 Now she has some peace, and her love continues in innocence.

 Thank you, Mom, for these priceless gifts.
 Gifts I hope to pass down to my children.
 Happy Mother’s Day.